 Thick and Luscious

 When your pumpkin or squash is fully cooked, puree it (using either a blender or a food mill, as you prefer), put the yellow-orange liquid into your canner or a big kettle (until the container is about half full), and start it cooking.
 Pumpkin butter, you'll find, can be prepared in only an hour or two ... a fraction of the time required to process apple butter.
 When the spread starts to thicken, add the honey and spices (which will turn the mixture a golden brown) and taste-test to see whether it pleases your palate.
-Now let the sauce simmer—stirring it every so often to prevent sticking—and when it's thick enough to support an upright wooden spoon, you're ready to can!
+Now let the sauce simmer—stirring it every so often to prevent sticking—and when it's thick enough to support an upright wooden spoon, you're ready to freeze the puree.

-Once your canning's done, you may well wonder just what you're going to do with 15 to 17 quarts of pumpkin butter!
+Once your butter's done, you may well wonder just what you're going to do with 15 to 17 quarts of pumpkin butter!
 Well, fear not ... the delicious spread is incredibly versatile.
 Here are a few of my own favorite recipes ... just to get you started.

 Yeasted Pumpkin Bread